vazhure/ETS2-Joystick-Keyboard/JoystickKeyboard/readme.md

 ## ⚙️ 1.
 Mode Selection: Keyboard vs. Joystick

 The firmware supports two distinct operating modes.
-You can switch between them by editing a single line at the top of the `ETS2_Controller.ino` file.
+You can switch between them by editing a single line at the top of the `JoystickKeyboard.ino` file.

 ### ⌨️ Keyboard Mode (Default)
 - **How to enable:** Ensure `#define USE_KEYBOARD` is **uncommented**.